TheNotary/ruby-gems/body.md

 end
 ```

+###### Checkout g1: Basic extraction

 ```
   git checkout 850e0af   # g1: Basic extraction
 ```

+## Improve Library Interface

+###### How Cumbersome
-That's kinda cool, but using that console script I frowned upon earlier, we can see that it works... but it's a little bit combersome to use.  eg...
+That's kinda cool, but using that console script, we can see that it works... but it's a little bit cumbersome to use.  eg...

 ```
+$  ruby bin/console
 >  kc = KewlCrypto::KewlCrypto.new("clear")
 ```

+###### Refactor

 See how we have to type KewlCrypto twice in a row?
 That's pretty much as lame as it gets.
-There are a couple ways to deal with this problem, but for me, what I like to do is expose a class variable directly on our KewlCrypto module that returns a KewlCrypto class object.
+There are a couple ways to deal with this problem, but for me, what I like to do is expose a class variable directly on our KewlCrypto module such that the module method itself is instantiating the KewlCrypto class object and then returning it.
 Pretty clever huh?
 Let me show you.

 (lib/kewl_crypto.rb)